Right Arrow

 Understanding the security landscape in 2025

 The scope of parking lot security has evolved.
-It is no longer just about guarding against fender benders; it is about managing a complex environment that attracts diverse criminal activity.
+Managing a complex environment that attracts diverse criminal activity requires more than guarding against fender benders.

 The scale of the problem